emklemkl/iot-rc-car/README.md

 *Explain and elaborate what made you choose this platform

 ## Data visulization
 I decided to use Adafruit for it's simplicity.
-I wanted to useNode-red but I have very limited time at the moment so I went with Adafruit.
+I wanted to use Node-red but I have very limited time at the moment so I went with Adafruit.
 My project haven't been so heavily focused on data collection, I did install a temperature sensor to actually have some real data to send to Adafruit.
 My goal, if I have time, is to install a sensor for measuring the speed of the car.
 If I can't, I will simply add some more general sensor to have some data to display.

 The code
 Import core functions of your code here, and don't forget to explain what you have done!
 Do not put too much code here, focus on the core functionalities.
 Have you done a specific function that does a calculation, or are you using clever function for sending data on two networks?
 Or, are you checking if the value is reasonable etc. Explain what you have done, including the setup of the network, wireless, libraries and all that is needed to understand.